 PLAR provides students with a process to receive academic credit for the knowledge, skills, and attributes (KSA’s) they have acquired but which have not been recognized from transfer credits.
 It is a formal process that assesses knowledge gained outside of post-secondary.
 It can include courses which did not provide transferable credit.

 Adults learn from life experiences, workplace training, recreational activities, volunteerism, self-study and from the people in our lives.
 PLAR provides students with a method of demonstrating these types of experiential knowledge.

-There are three methods to recognize your prior learning to meet a portion of the requirements of the degree program.
+There are three methods to recognize prior learning for a portion of the degree program requirements.

 Earn credit for what you already know and can do.
 Program-based PLAR is a process that provides students the opportunity to receive potentially 54 credits for knowledge, skills, and attitudes (KSA's) that were not recognized in transfer credits.